News Gathering on September 11

 On September 11, the world’s press switched into emergency service.
 In such moments of national crisis, when society’s every institution clamours for situation awareness, that function is served by the news gathering capacity of the press.
 CNN’s Atlanta newsroom was perhaps the most operationally impactful intelligence fusion center in operation in the U.S. on that day.

-To better understand how breaking news is reported, I watched various September 11th news broadcasts and compared them with footage of the CNN newsroom floor and information in The 9/11 Commission Report.
+To better understand how breaking news is reported, I watched various September 11th news broadcasts and compared them with footage of the CNN newsroom floor on September 11 and information in The 9/11 Commission Report.

 News gathering served an operational purpose